Long Term Relationship

 There is a certain level of commitment in your time and energy whether you want to learn how to play sports, how to dance, speak a new language, become a doctor, open a business, and literally everything else you want to learn or cultivate.
 Knowing that any skill you will ever want to learn in life will require you to commit as you would in a long term relationship, the question to ask yourself is “Who will you be for yourself when you are in a sustained period in the valley?”
 “How will you show up for yourself or for your child when you or they are in a plateau?”

 Music is a gift that will keep on giving for years to come.
 Scientifically, there is a huge difference in how we are affected by music simply when we listen to it VS. actually playing it.
-My hope is that you’d partner with me on this beautiful journey of ups and downs with playing the piano!
-I’d be so honored to help you discover your musical language for years to come.
+My hope is that you’d partner with our teachers on this beautiful journey of ups and downs with playing the piano!
+We’d be so honored to help you discover your musical language for years to come.